Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

 Each run then proceeded through four sequential calls.
-In Task 1, the model answered a set of questions concerning math exercises and relative to the shadow’s relationships with mathematics, see Figure \ref{fig:infoGraphic}.
-In Task 2, it rated and explained its responses to items from three psychometric scales (MSES, AMAS, and MSEAQ) assessing math-induced anxiety and self-efficacy on a discrete 1–5 scale.
-In Task 3, it provided semantic associations and emotional valence scores for a set of 50 cue words, processed in two batches of 25.
-In Task 4, it solved a set of 18 multiple-choice mathematics problems, providing step-by-step reasoning and a self-reported confidence level for each answer.
+In Task 1, the model answered questions about mathematical exercises and the shadow's relationship with mathematics (cf. Fig.~\ref{fig:infoGraphic}).
+In Task 2, it rated and explained its responses to items from three psychometric scales (MSES, AMAS, and MSEAQ) assessing mathematics-induced anxiety and self-efficacy on a discrete 1--5 scale.
+In Task 3, it provided semantic associations and emotional-valence scores for 50 cue words, processed in two batches of 25.
+In Task 4, it solved 18 multiple-choice mathematics problems, providing step-by-step reasoning and a self-reported confidence level for each answer.
 Each task produced a dedicated JSON output file.
-Once all four calls were completed, data were saved and exported, and the pipeline looped back to initialize the next run.
-After all runs were completed, the data proceeded to the cleaning and preprocessing stage.
-Deploying and querying 14 LLMs locally required substantial hardware resources, with inference distributed across four dedicated GPU-enabled machines and amounting to approximately 422 hours of continuous computation (cf. Table~\ref{tab:hardware}).
-This level of infrastructure is beyond the practical reach of most research groups without dedicated computational support, underscoring the value of making MEDS openly available to the community.
+Once all four calls were completed, the data were saved and exported, and the pipeline looped back to initialise the next run.
+After all runs were completed, the data proceeded to the cleaning and processing stage.
+Deploying and querying 11 LLMs locally required substantial hardware resources, with inference distributed across four dedicated GPU-enabled machines (cf. Supplementary Information B).
+The workload, including data generation, data cleaning, and analysis, was distributed across dedicated hardware according to resource demands: